getchip/PocketCHIP-Docs/source/includes/_using-derp.md

 ![AbiWord can process words.](images/appscreen_abiword.jpg)

-### Web Browser
+### Ice Weasel Browser
 Ice Weasel is a Debian Linux version of the Firefox browser.
-The browser is largely the same as Firefox, but has a different name for the sake of trademark protection by the Mozilla corporation.
+The browser is largely the same as Firefox, just with a different name.
 More information is at the [Debian website](https://wiki.debian.org/Iceweasel) and in this [stack exchange thread](http://unix.stackexchange.com/questions/44215/is-there-any-advantage-of-using-iceweasel-and-firefox).

 ![Browse the web with IceWeasel](images/appscreen_webbrowser.jpg)